Donetsk International Airport: Restoration

-Satellite imagery has shown that from June 2025, Russian forces have begun to restore the airport.
+Satellite imagery has shown that Russian forces began to restore the airport in July 2025.
 Trenches that ran over the runway have been covered, and construction work is underway at the abandoned carparks, possibly in preparation for installing fuel tanks.
 Additionally, construction work can be seen at the destroyed hypermarket next to the airport, although it is unclear if this is military related or just for restoration purposes.

 According to the OSINT group Cyberboroshno, Russia is constructing infrastructure at the site to support the deployment of Shahed-type drones, including models with jet engines, as well as Gerbera drones, which are primarily used as decoys during airstrikes.
 Vadym Hlushko, the group's founder, warned that Shaheds taking off from Donetsk airport could potentially be armed with artillery shells, enabling them to drop these munitions during flight before carrying out their final kamikaze strike.

 In August, satellite photos revealed multi launch pads for Geran-2 drones, showing the airport is now fully functional and used for drone launches.
-On the night of November 5, the drone storage hangar of the airport was struck by units of the Unmanned Systems Forces of the Ukrainian military.